easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct effects

       Incorrectly adjusted!
-      Your model adjusts for a (downstream) collider, `sm_h_total_kid`.
+      Your model adjusts for a collider, `sm_h_total_kid`.
 To estimate the direct effect, do not adjust for it, to avoid collider-bias.

       Identification of total effects

       Incorrectly adjusted!
-      Your model adjusts for a (downstream) collider, `sm_h_total_kid`.
+      Your model adjusts for a collider, `sm_h_total_kid`.
 To estimate the total effect, do not adjust for it, to avoid collider-bias.